 The bill S. 656 aims to amend the South Carolina Code of Laws by adding Section 58-5-70, which establishes new requirements for the Public Service Commission when evaluating applications from public utilities seeking to acquire property or assets related to water, sewerage collection, or sewerage disposal owned by local government entities.
-The bill mandates that the commission must consider the fair market value of the property, which must be supported by two independent appraisals conducted by mutually selected experts.
-Additionally, the Office of Regulatory Staff may provide an appraisal, and the average of these appraisals will determine the fair market value.
+Key provisions include the requirement for two independent appraisals conducted by mutually selected experts, which must adhere to the Uniform Standards of Professional Appraisal Practice.
+The commission is mandated to consider these appraisals, along with any appraisal provided by the Office of Regulatory Staff, to determine the fair market value of the property or assets.

-Furthermore, the bill stipulates that a public hearing must be scheduled within 60 to 90 days of receiving an application, and the commission is required to issue a decision within 180 days.
-If a public utility successfully acquires the property, the purchase price or fair market value will be included in the utility's rate base for its next general rate case, contingent upon a finding that the acquisition is in the public interest.
-The bill also allows for the possibility that either party may choose not to proceed with the acquisition.
+Additionally, the bill stipulates that a public hearing must be scheduled within 60 to 90 days of receiving an application, and the commission must issue a decision within 180 days.
+It also specifies that the purchase price or fair market value, whichever is lower, will be included in the public utility's rate base in its next general rate case, contingent upon a finding that the acquisition is in the public interest.
+The bill allows for reasonable transaction costs to be treated as capital costs recoverable by the utility.
+Importantly, it clarifies that either party may choose not to proceed with the acquisition.

 Latest Version: 58-5-70